Pierino Gelmini: Abuse accusations and anti-Jewish sentiments

 As prosecutors moved forward with an indictment in June 2010, Gelmini dismissed the accusations as a "denigrating campaign of lies" and described the allegations as unfounded and impossible because of his advanced age at the time of the alleged abuse episodes.
-Defense lawyer Lanfranco Frezza offered the explanation that some of the accusers bore a grudge against Gelmini because they had been kicked out of the center for theft and other improper behavior and asserted that "no proof" would be forthcoming to support their claims.
+Defence lawyer Lanfranco Frezza offered the explanation that some of the accusers bore a grudge against Gelmini because they had been kicked out of the centre for theft and other improper behaviour and asserted that "no proof" would be forthcoming to support their claims.

-Gelmini's trial was due to start in 2011, but was deferred several times, also due to his declining wealth conditions, and with his death in 2014 cannot be held anymore, as any crime would get extinct.
+Gelmini's trial was due to start in 2011, but was deferred several times, also due to his declining wealth conditions, and with his death in 2014, it cannot be held anymore, as any crime would become extinct.

 Anti-Islamic sentiments

 Politically close to the centre-right, in March 2000 Gelmini participated in the presentation of the "manifesto" of the Alleanza Nazionale (National Alliance) values and ideas without compromise as the face of the fight against drugs, but embarrassed Alliance leader Gianfranco Fini when he declared that "... the Muslims in Italy will soon be 10-15% of the population and they will put at risk the purity of our values.
 A time has come for them to plunder our cities; today they have a buzzword: marry Catholic women to convert them to Islam.
 It is necessary to stop this vermin.".